Graph Neural Networks for Causal Inference Under Network Confounding: Simulation Study

 \section{Simulation Study}

-We present results from a simulation study designed to serve three purposes.
-The first is to illustrate the finite-sample properties of our proposed estimators.
-The second is to compare the performance of GNNs to hand-selected controls based on \eqref{SOOKnbhd}.
-The third is to demonstrate that shallow GNNs can obtain good performance even on ``wide'' networks that ordinarily would require many layers.
+We design a simulation study with three objectives in mind.
+The first is to illustrate the finite-sample properties of our proposed estimators for different choices of $L$.
+The second is to demonstrate that shallow GNNs can perform well even on ``wide'' networks that otherwise may require many layers in the absence of the low-dimensional structure established in \autoref{srfield}.
+The third is to compare the performance of GNNs to that of standard machine learners utilizing prespecified controls based on \eqref{SOOKnbhd}.